YannChemin/i.hyper.smac/README.md

 ```

 ## NOTES
-- The module will attempt to estimate any missing atmospheric parameters
-- For best results, provide as much metadata as possible
+- **Automatic Parameter Estimation**:
+  - AOD is estimated using the Dense Dark Vegetation (DDV) method, which identifies dark vegetation pixels and uses their reflectance in the blue region
+  - Water vapor is estimated using atmospheric absorption features around 940nm and 1130nm
+  - If estimation fails, default values are used (AOD=0.15, Water Vapor=2.0 g/cm²)

+- **Performance Considerations**:
+  - The simple method is faster but less accurate than the libradtran method
+  - AOD and WVC estimation add computational overhead but improve accuracy
   - The module creates temporary files in the current mapset (use `--keep-temp` to preserve them)

+- **Requirements**:
   - The libradtran method requires the libRadtran software to be installed and properly configured
-- The simple method is faster but less accurate than the libradtran method
+  - Additional Python packages (scipy, pandas, scikit-learn) are required for parameter estimation

+- **Supported Sensors**:
-- For the libradtran method, the following sensors are supported: PRISMA, AVIRIS, AVIRIS_NG, HYPERION, ENMAP, OSK_GHOST, PIXEL, ESPER, IPERLITE, KUVASPACE_23, KUVASPACE_32, WYVERN_23, WYVERN_32, HYP4U, TANAGER
+  - PRISMA, AVIRIS, AVIRIS_NG, HYPERION, ENMAP, OSK_GHOST, PIXEL, ESPER, IPERLITE, KUVASPACE_23, KUVASPACE_32, WYVERN_23, WYVERN_32, HYP4U, TANAGER

+- **Best Practices**:
+  - For best results, provide as much metadata as possible
+  - Verify the estimated parameters using the module's output messages
+  - Consider using the `--keep-temp` flag for debugging if results are unexpected

 ## REFERENCES
 - Rahman, H., & Dedieu, G. (1994).
 SMAC: a simplified method for the atmospheric correction of satellite measurements in the solar spectrum. *International Journal of Remote Sensing*, 15(1), 123-143.